Temporal Backtracking Search for Test-time Generative Video Reasoning

 Qualitative examples

 Each clip shows BoN exhausting its budget and failing, followed by TBS backtracking to the failure point and succeeding from a restarted branch.
+Grouped by the same three regimes as the results above.

 2D Maze